JWambaugh/FirmamentGameEngine/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 Commercial licensing options may be available.
-Please contact Jordan Wambbugh at [jordan@wambaugh.org](mailto:jordan@wambaugh.org) for more information.
+Please contact Jordan Wambugh at [jordan@wambaugh.org](mailto:jordan@wambaugh.org) for more information.

 ###Box2d
 This software uses and includes a port Erin Catto's excellent Box2D physics engine.
 Some small changes have been made for compilation or performance reasons from his original work.
 For more information on Box2d, or to download the original work, please see the [website](http://box2d.org/).